tomjoht/documentation-theme-jekyll/doc_top_navigation.md

 ---
 title: Top navigation
-tags: [navigation]
+tags:
+  - navigation
-keywords: bootstrap, lists, drop-down, drop down navigation, top nav bar, topnav
+keywords: "bootstrap, lists, drop-down, drop down navigation, top nav bar, topnav"
-last_updated: August 12, 2015
+last_updated: "August 12, 2015"
 summary: "The top navigation provides either single links or a drop-down menu.
 There are some other features, such as a feedback email, custom menu, and popout link."
+published: true
 ---

 ## Changing the top navigation

 The top navigation reads from the \_data/topnav_doc.yml file.
 There are two *separate* sections:
+{% comment %} this is a comment that I am adding here...{% endcomment %}

 * `topnav`
 * `topnav_dropdowns`